Donkey Tail Plant &

 Watering Needs

-The donkey tail plant doesn't need a lot of water.
+Like other succulents, they thrive on a little neglect; even if you forget to water them once or twice, they'll still survive just fine.
 It's important to let the soil dry out completely between waterings.
 Overwatering can cause the roots to rot, which can lead to the death of your Sedum morganianum.
 The best way to water the donkey's tail succulent is to give it a good soaking and then let the soil dry out completely before watering again.

-It's important to make sure that the pot has good drainage to prevent water from sitting in the bottom of the pot.
-In general, the donkey's tail sedum makes a vibrant trailing houseplant that is a low-maintenance succulent plant that doesn't require a lot of attention.
+Remember, ensure that the pot has good drainage to prevent water from sitting in the bottom of the pot.

 Light Requirements